Shaurya-GitH/WeSplit/DEV-LOG.md

 - ✅ Added query optimization using DTO projection custom query
 - ✅ Added lazy loading to List of friends in FriendList

+## 🗓️ 2025-05-12

+- ✅ Added Groups entity,Repository,Service and Controller layers
+- ✅ Added addGroup functionality with endpoint API
+- ✅ Designed all the GroupService endpoints
+- ✅ used nmap,ping and mtr commands to troubleshoot external API not responding

 ## Future plan for the project

 - I will be starting work on the frontend using ReactJS on the weekdays